LeoCerqueira/My-cs50-Harvard-course-progression./README.md

-# This repository is to show what I have been learning on Harvard cs50 online course.
+# This repository is about to share what I have been learning on Harvard cs50 online course.